Hatton and Dickoya, 2 Holiday Destinations in the Mountains of Sri Lanka

 One can enjoy the beautiful scenes of endless rows of lush green tea buds.
 Mountains, escapements and waterfalls around Dick Oya add more variation for its beauty.
 Colonial buildings in Dick Oya are reminiscent of centuries of colonial rule in the region.
 The landscape of Dick Oya changed from natural forests to tea plantations, where the British planters lived and lead.

 A refreshing trek in a tea estate will leave you with a smile on your face; not just in letting go of your stress, but in smiling with the friendly tea puckers and local folk that you would meet on your way.
 There are few temples along the way giving fine insight into culture and religion.
-One can enter the temples and checks them out; one can learn the temple art and the faiths, one need to take off shoes and hats before entering the building.
+One can enter the temples and check them out; one can learn the temple art and the faiths, one need to take off shoes and hats before entering the building.

 Darawala cricket club is the place where the British planters gathered to play cricket.
 The current planters and local folk now gather at the club for sports and celebrations, keeping its spirit alive.